 J. Colin Bradley

 I’m a legal scholar and philosopher, currently a Furman Fellow at NYU Law.
 Starting July 2026, I will be Assistant Professor of Law at USC Gould School of Law.
-My research focuses on constitutional law and theory, private law, jurisprudence, and political philosophy.
-I am interested in the relationship between law and social equality.
+I write about constitutional law and theory, private law theory, jurisprudence, and political philosophy.
+My research focuses on the role that moral concepts like freedom and equality play in legal reasoning across public and private law.
 Here is my cv.

-My writing is published or forthcoming in the Michigan Law Review, Stanford Law Review, Yale Law Journal Forum, Oxford Studies in Private Law Theory, Political Philosophy, and NYU Law Review, among other places.
+My writing is published or forthcoming in the Michigan Law Review, Stanford Law Review, Yale Law Journal Forum, Oxford Studies in Private Law Theory, Political Philosophy, Canadian Journal of Law & Jurisprudence, and NYU Law Review, among other places.

 Take a look at some of my published writing here.
 Or visit my SSRN or PhilPeople page.